Scientific method: Modern use and critical thought

+Elements of inquiry

 Overview

 The scientific method is the process by which science is carried out.
-As in other areas of inquiry, science (through the scientific method) can build on previous knowledge and develop a more sophisticated understanding of its topics of study over time.
-This model can be seen to underlie the scientific revolution.
+As in other areas of inquiry, science (through the scientific method) can build on previous knowledge, and unify understanding of its studied topics over time.
+Historically, the development of the scientific method was critical to the Scientific Revolution.

-Process

-The overall process involves making conjectures (hypotheses), deriving predictions from them as logical consequences, and then carrying out experiments based on those predictions to determine whether the original conjecture was correct.
-There are difficulties in a formulaic statement of method, however.
-Though the scientific method is often presented as a fixed sequence of steps, these actions are better considered as general principles.
+The overall process involves making conjectures (hypotheses), predicting their logical consequences, then carrying out experiments based on those predictions to determine whether the original conjecture was correct.
+However, there are difficulties in a formulaic statement of method.
+Though the scientific method is often presented as a fixed sequence of steps, these actions are more accurately general principles.
 Not all steps take place in every scientific inquiry (nor to the same degree), and they are not always done in the same order.
-As noted by scientist and philosopher William Whewell (1794–1866), "invention, sagacity, [and] genius" are required at every step.

-Formulation of a question

-The question can refer to the explanation of a specific observation, as in "Why is the sky blue?" but can also be open-ended, as in "How can I design a drug to cure this particular disease?"
-This stage frequently involves finding and evaluating evidence from previous experiments, personal scientific observations or assertions, as well as the work of other scientists.
-If the answer is already known, a different question that builds on the evidence can be posed.
-When applying the scientific method to research, determining a good question can be very difficult and it will affect the outcome of the investigation.